xp44mm/Notebook/F#/Programming with Objects.md

     static member OneY = oney
 ```

 Static bindings in classes are initialized once, along with other module and static bindings in the file.
-If the class type is generic, it’s initialized once per concrete type generic instantiation.
+If the class type is generic, it's initialized once per concrete type generic instantiation.

 ## Adding Further Object Notation to Your Types